Fix a Drink

 "Fix a Drink" is a song co-written and recorded by American country music singer Chris Janson.
 It was released in May 2017 as the first single from his album Everybody, which was released in September 2017.
 Janson co-wrote the song with Chris DuBois and Ashley Gorley.

 Music video

 The music video was directed by Michael Monaco and premiered on CMT, GAC & CMT Music in July 2017.
+The Music video features appearances from Luke Bryan, Dustin Lynch, LOCASH, and Michael Ray.

 The song has sold 152,000 copies in the United States as of November 2017.